Language-Technology-Assessment/European-open-AI-index/pages/news/aleph-alpha-pivot.md

 > “The world changed.
 Just having an European LLM is not sufficient as a business model.
 It doesn’t justify the investment.”

 The model details for Luminous are now shown as "deprecated".
-In the absence of any open demonstrations and documentaiton, we're left wondering whether it was ever a functioning LLM at all (it may have been a fine-tune of another model, or even a white-label proprietary LLM piped through an API).
+In the absence of any demos or documentation, we're left wondering whether Luminous was ever a functioning LLM at all.
+It was certainly not a transparent one.

-However, a new model dubbed [Pharia LLM](https://huggingface.co/Aleph-Alpha/Pharia-1-LLM-7B-control/blob/main/README.md) has made an appearance.
+However, a new Aleph-Alpha model dubbed [Pharia LLM](https://huggingface.co/Aleph-Alpha/Pharia-1-LLM-7B-control/blob/main/README.md) has made an appearance.
 It appears this model is an outcome of Aleph-Alpha's [partnership](https://aleph-alpha.com/aleph-alpha-and-silo-ai-enter-a-strategic-partnership-to-advance-open-source-ai-and-enterprise-grade-solutions-in-europe/) with Silo AI, a private AI lab "building market leading open source LLMs".
+We'll be keeping our eyes peeled for new developments.